Gokuldev-PS/Telemetry-Data-Streamprocessing/README.md

 ## Delete KTable

-1.Go to KSQLDB Cluster and click on table option on the top and select the ktable(PLAYER_KILL_RATIO) that you have created.
+1. To access the ktable (PLAYER_KILL_RATIO) that you have created, navigate to the table option at the top of the KSQLDB Cluster interface and select it.

 <div align="center">
   <img src="images/table_delte.jpeg" width =100% heigth=100%>
 </div>

-2.Click on Drop table button available on the bottom and type the table name again and then the table should get deleted.
+2.To delete a table in KSQLDB, click on the Drop table button at the bottom of the interface, re-enter the table name, and confirm the deletion.

 <div align="center">
   <img src="images/Drop_table.jpeg" width =100% heigth=100%>